-Beyond your personal use, this also means that other essential staff members to your business can access the information remotely, thus moving towards a more efficient workflow.
-This is a time saving tool allowing you to work and access your data at any time, wherever you are.
+Beyond your personal use, this also means that other essential staff members of your business can access the information remotely, thus moving towards a more efficient workflow.
+This is a time-saving tool allowing you to work and access your data at any time, wherever you are.

-Ransomware refers to malware which threatens to publish or block indefinitely access to a person’s data unless a ransom is paid.
-Although a noticeable decline has been observed in recent years, this type of malware remains a considerable threat for businesses using local storage.
+Ransomware refers to malware that threatens to publish or block indefinitely access to a person’s data unless a ransom is paid.
+Although a noticeable decline has been observed in recent years, this type of malware remains a considerable threat to businesses using local storage.

-Hackers infect your devices with spam email containing viruses or by exploiting holes in the security of your device.
+Hackers infect your devices with spam emails containing viruses or by exploiting holes in the security of your device.

 Versioning is one of the easiest and most commonly used methods of recovering data in cases of ransomware.